Memory Management Architecture Guide

 One of the primary design goals of all database software is to minimize disk I/O because disk reads and writes are among the most resource-intensive operations.
 SQL Server builds a buffer pool in memory to hold pages read from the database.
 Much of the code in SQL Server is dedicated to minimizing the number of physical reads and writes between the disk and the buffer pool.
 SQL Server tries to reach a balance between two goals:

-- Keep the buffer pool from becoming so big that the entire system is low on memory.
+- Keep the buffer pool from becoming so large that the entire system is low on memory.

 - Minimize physical I/O to the database files by maximizing the size of the buffer pool.